MustafaSalih1993/sorting-visualizer/README.md

 # Sorting-Visualizer

-#### A Visualization For Some Sorting Algorithms in javascript
+#### A Visualization For Sorting Algorithms in javascript

 Check The Demo [HERE](https://mustafasalih1993.github.io/sorting-visualizer/) .

+This project using vanilla javascript canvas.

-All The Algorithms From [Wikipedia Sorting Algorithms](http://en.wikipedia.org/wiki/Sorting_algorithms)
+All The Algorithms From [Wikipedia Sorting Algorithms](http://en.wikipedia.org/wiki/Sorting_algorithms).

+Feel free to contribute to this project.